aljawaid/ApplicationBranding/README.md

 **New About Page**
 - New professional look and feel application dashboard for Admins
-  - Add metrics for your Kanboard installation on a global level regardless of projects or tasks.
+  - Add metrics for your Kanboard installation on a global level regardless of projects or tasks
   - Show different types of metrics
 - Add new hook
   - `'template:config:about'` is located before the configuration section